 Hoping they'll prefere ruby on ruby ;)

-RE: ruby core - Added by Thomas R Koll about 10 years ago
+RE: ruby core - Added by Thomas R Koll over 10 years ago

 I totally forgot to ask him again on the party afterwards :-/

 One interesting thing from Matz, he's building up a lab in Tokyo, sadly without much budget so anyone who wants to join this lab working on ruby would have to do that on his own expenses.

 I think it would be nice to do this in a very small scale, just five people meeting for a week and working full-time on redmine (or anything else).
 Just like a regular sprint in Scrum and I think the result would be awesome.
 The jQuery team did that a few weeks ago for two days: